Gzh0821/pvzg_site/README.md

 Visit our [website](https://pvzge.com/en/) for download links, game guides and more.
 You can also report bugs, make comments and suggestions in the feedback module of the website or in the issues and discussions of this project!

+### Web Play

+Try PvZ2 Gardendless online in [here](https://pvz2-test.gaozih.com/) !

+- Note: The version for online play may not be the latest version and may load slowly.
+For more related issues, please refer to the relevant instructions on the official website

 ## PvZ2 Gardendless 官方网站

 这是“PvZ2 Gardendless”官方网站的开源仓库。